OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 ./shim-make.tool clean
 ```

 This should have created Shim (shimx64.efi) and MokManager (mmx64.efi).
 Install those to your EFI.
+Adjust the paths if necessary.

+* Note: These commands will install Shim into your EFI.
+If needed, change the paths to your USB.

 * `./shim-make.tool install /Volumes/EFI` (macOS)
 * `sudo ./shim-make.tool install /boot/efi` (Linux)

-These binaries are still unsigned, so you'll have to sign them with your ISK.
+These binaries are still unsigned, so you'll have to sign them with your ISK later on.

 **Settings in your config.plist**: